evocortex/evo_rd_platform/README.md

 git checkout v1.0.0

 # Install evo-mbed-tools for your system and architecture
+# See bin/README.md for further details
-sudo dpkg -i bin/evo-mbed-tools-***.deb # Use your required install file wstool update
+sudo dpkg -i bin/evo-mbed-tools-***.deb wstool update

 # Build your workspace